soilwise-he/SoilWise-documentation/tech/docs/technical_components/monitoring.md

 **Website-level usage** of the SoilWise public website is tracked via [Hotjar](https://www.hotjar.com/) and Google Analytics.
 These are managed separately from the infrastructure monitoring stack and are configured at the website/CMS level.

-The hale-connect platform includes built-in usage reporting features (CSV usage reports per organisation, WMS/WFS usage statistics) that can be enabled as feature toggles.
+The data-portal platform includes built-in usage reporting features (CSV usage reports per organisation, WMS/WFS usage statistics) that can be enabled as feature toggles.

 ## Technological Stack